Promoting Respect for Human Rights and Diversity in Hiring

 An Outline of Our Special Subsidiary (Tsubaki Support Center Co.)

 Tsubaki Support Center is a Tsubakimoto Chain subsidiary that was established primarily to handle welfare and outsourced operations.
 In FY 2020, it was certified as a special subsidiary of Tsubakimoto Chain, and initiated business services by persons with disabilities.
 The company provides a comfortable working environment and jobs that allow each individual to play an active role according to his or her abilities and talents.
 It also has a support system in place that allows each employee to demonstrate his or her abilities.
-(Currently employs three trainers and four disability vocation and lifestyle counselors.)
+(Currently employs eight trainers and six disability vocation and lifestyle counselors.)

 (3) Active Participation of Seniors